RohitKattewar/RohitKattewar/README.md

 - 👋 Hi, I’m @RohitKattewar
 - 👀 Currently working
 - 🌱 Growing my experties by learning and applying the skills
-- 💞️ I’m interested Tech..
+- 💞️ I’m interested in Tech..
 - 📫 How to reach me -->  rohit.kattewar@gmail.com

 <!---